piclas-framework/piclas/doc/userguide/030_features_models.md

     PIC-shapefunction-3D-deposition=F

 must be set, which simply sets $\Delta z=1$ for the example described above.
+Again, the dimensionality of the shape function is controlled by

+    PIC-shapefunction-dimension = 1 ! for 1D
+                                  2 ! for 2D
+                                  3 ! for 3D

+which has to be set to 2 in the case of 2D deposition.

 ##### Shape Function 3D
 A three-dimensional shape function in $x$-$y$-direction is given by [@Stock2012]